 Protesters, Israeli Troops Clash At Border

-GUY RAZ, host:
+GUY RAZ, Host:

 Phil, first of all, what happened?

-Another crowd gathered not far away from there, a little to the east, in a border town in Syria that abuts the Israeli-occupied Golan Heights.
+PHILIP REEVES: Another crowd gathered not far away from there, a little to the east, in a border town in Syria that abuts the Israeli-occupied Golan Heights.
 Reports say that that crowd comprised Palestinian refugees.
 And the Israeli military says that the crowd were trying to infiltrate Israeli-controlled territory.
 Israeli forces opened fire there too.
 And again, there were several more fatalities.

 RAZ: These demonstrations, Phil, are held annually.
 What explains the level of violence this year?

-However, it is true that the Palestinians are in a buoyant mood right now.
+REEVES: However, it is true that the Palestinians are in a buoyant mood right now.
 They feel that their cause has gained new traction because of the reconciliation after a long and messy feud between their two main factions, Hamas and Fatah.

 RAZ: Now, Israel is accusing both Syria and Iran of organizing these demonstrations; the Israelis say to divert attention away from recent protests in Syria.
 Is there any evidence of that?

-Plus, remember, that President Obama is about to make a big speech on the Middle East.
+REEVES: Plus, remember, that President Obama is about to make a big speech on the Middle East.
 So there is a lot at stake right now.

 RAZ: That's NPR's Philip Reeves in Jerusalem.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.